knowledgepixels/nanodash/INSTALL.md

 Now you are ready to publish your own nanopublications via the "publish" menu item at the top.

+## Update

+To update to the latest version of Nanobench, delete all the files you downloaded and then do Step 2 again.

 ## Problems?

 If you run into problems, [open an issue](https://github.com/peta-pico/nanobench/issues) or contact [Tobias Kuhn](mailto:kuhntobias@gmail.com).